 “This was a great opportunity to bring our employees together in a very connected way around something that they passionately believe in and allow them to be the voice of Mercer,” she said.
 “Employees are a tremendous competitive advantage, and Davos Squad is proof of that.”

 It’s also why Guzman was honored at the 2018 Summit by Dynamic Signal conference as the Communicator of the Year.
-At this year’s Summit, Guzman is back to help lead a workshop focused on the importance of quality content to drive a successful employee communication and engagement program.
+At the 2019 Summit, Guzman was back on stage talking on the importance of quality content to drive a successful employee communication and engagement program.

 “From Day One, Danielle had a vision for what Mercer could accomplish if they worked together and stayed insanely focused on results,” Graebe said.
 “She recognized the potential.
 She created a strategy jam-packed with creative content, solid tools, and fun.
 It’s why they blew past initial goals to achieve something no one could have imagined.
 Danielle and her team showed people what was possible, and that’s exciting.
 Everyone wants to be part of that kind of energy.”

 Mercer’s success stems from Guzman’s belief that there’s always a way to overcome obstacles.

 “I just look at everything as an opportunity,” she said.
 “If three doors are closed, something else will open.
 If I’m going to spend a lot of time at work, I want to be excited about my projects and our team and feel satisfaction at accomplishing great things together.
 I’m not a person who just checks a box and says, ‘Thank god that day is over.’
 That’s just not me.”

 Guzman is an accidental expert in social media and Employee Advocacy.
 It definitely wasn’t her intended career path during her climb in the business world.